UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Software

 Fig. 7.
-General computer software organisation.
-ISR() will determine what is the interrupt source, trigger button or external CLK.
-Datapath function for counting CLK periods will be unused when IDLE.
+General software organisation.
+ISR() will determine what is the interrupt source: trigger button or external CLK.
+Datapath function for counting CLK periods will not be used when IDLE.

 Draw the state diagram.